-Flexibility and strength are also greatly enhanced with exercise, meaning that older adults will be at lesser risk of falls which can take a long time to recover from.
+Flexibility and strength are also greatly enhanced with exercise, meaning that older adults will be at lesser risk of falls which can take a long time to recover from, but how long does it take to become more flexible?
 Cognitive function is also improved in the same vein, leading to a lower risk of developing dementia.

 To top off all the benefits, exercise is also an excellent opportunity for some social engagement, ridding grandparents of a feeling of loneliness or depression.
 The key here is to help them find an exercise they love so that it doesn’t feel like a chore.